retro16/acsi2stm/doc/quick_start.md

 ------------------------------------------------

 ACSI2STM supports updating the firmware from the ST itself since version 4.0.
-It uses the Seagate SCSI standard command to do that.
+It uses the Seagate SCSI standard command to do that, this is supported by ACSI2STM both in ACSI and GemDrive modes.

 Steps to update your firmware:

 * Download the release package and unzip it.
-* Choose which firmware variant you want to use (see [compiling](compiling.md)).
+* Choose which firmware variant you want to use (see [firmware](firmware.md)).
 * Copy the firmware file (`acsi2stm-VERSION-VARIANT.ino.bin`) and rename it to `HDDFLASH.BIN`
 * Copy `HDDFLASH.TOS` and `HDDFLASH.BIN` files on any medium readable by the